When Performance Starts to Vary

 What This Looks Like

-Nothing feels urgent.
-But alignment begins to weaken.
+But alignment starts to weaken.

 What Keeps It Stable

-When this is handled early, the path is clear.
+When addressed early, the path becomes clear.

-Nothing is left to interpretation.
+Less is left to individual interpretation.

 How the Work Is Applied